inform-us/requirements_specifications/rules/targets.md

 Operational definition = of documented physiological targets set in ICU Navigators in EPIC, what proportion of all patients have all their targets set by 13:00 each day on a weekly basis?

-1. Metric compliance is measured at 13:00 on each day, for the purposes of this SPC calculation the code is set to run at 13:30 to give small amount of leeway
+1. Metric compliance is measured at 13:00 on each day, for the purposes of this SPC calculation, the code is set to run at 13:30 to give small amount of leeway for a clinically busy day
 2. For each patient ALL of the 8 physiological targets need to have been completed in the ICU Targets section of the ICU Navigators (i.e. a valid _dt stamp for an entry for each individual metric) in order to achieve (1) SET; if any of the 8 physiological metrics is missing an entry (a valid _dt stamp) then return (2) NOT SET
 3. Numerator = sum of patients achieving (1) SET response
 4. Denominator = total number of current patients (occupied beds) at 13:30 hours
 5. Calculate daily percentage for each unit, (exceptionally) treating T03 as Northside & Southside (e.g. T03N, T03S, T06, GWB & WMS units)
-6. Aggregate the daily percentages into a weekly mean percentage for each of these units (T06, GWB & WMS)
+6. Aggregate the daily percentages into a **-weekly mean percentage_** for each of these respective units (T06, GWB & WMS)
-7. Aggregate the daily percentages into a weekly mean percentage for T03 Northside & T03 Southside producing one value for the unit T03
+7. Aggregate the daily percentages into a **_weekly mean percentage_** for T03 Northside & T03 Southside producing one value for the unit T03
 8. Plot an SPC chart for each respective unit: y-axis = weekly percentage; x-axis = time

 **NOTE**